Determinants of Hodge-Riemann forms: Introduction

-In particular, if Conjecture~\ref{conj:strongg} holds for all $\Delta$ of dimension $d-1$ in degree $q$, then Conjecture~\ref{conj:oddmult} holds for all $\Delta$ of dimension $d-1$ in degree $q$.
+We use the characteristic $2$ method of Papadakis and Petrotou \cite{PapadakisPetrotoug}, as refined by Karu and Xiao \cite{KaruXiaoAnisotropy}.
+In the case of $\overline{H}(\Delta)$, this method was used to show that the Hodge--Riemann forms are \emph{anisotropic} \cite[Theorem 4.4]{KaruXiaoAnisotropy}.
+This can fail in the case of $\overline{H}_F(\Delta)$ (see Example~\ref{ex:anisotropyfails}), but we show that anisotropy ``almost'' holds (Proposition~\ref{prop:almostanisotropy}) and use this to deduce Theorem~\ref{thm:strongg}.

-As explained to us by Isabella Novik, when $k$ has characteristic $0$ and $\Delta$ is a polytopal sphere, i.e., is the boundary of a simplicial polytope, Stanley's proof of this case of the algebraic $g$-conjecture \cite{Stanleyg} can be adapted to show that $\overline{H}_F(\Delta)$ has the strong Lefschetz property in all degrees, see Proposition~\ref{prop:polytopalg}.
-As stellar subdivisions of polytopal spheres are polytopal spheres, this gives the following corollary.
+When $k$ has characteristic $0$ and $\Delta$ is a polytopal sphere, i.e., is the boundary of a simplicial polytope, Stanley's proof of this case of the algebraic $g$-conjecture \cite{Stanleyg} can be adapted to give a simple proof of Theorem~\ref{thm:strongg}; see Remark~\ref{rem:polytopal}.